lhmouse/asteria/doc/standard-library.md

   `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`. `data` is a byte string to sign.

-* Returns a base64-encoded signature as a string.
+* Returns the signature as a byte string.

 * Throws an exception if the private key is invalid.